Aoyetibo557/thoughts-app/README.md

 ### `To Check out the current app progress`

+Use this link [https://thoughts-app-phi.vercel.app/](https://thoughts-app-phi.vercel.app/) Also keep in mind that the current version is not responsive yet.
+I hope to implement the responsive designs for mobile and other in the near future.
-Use this link [https://thoughts-app-phi.vercel.app/](https://thoughts-app-phi.vercel.app/) Your feedback is welcome.
+Your feedback is welcome.
 Thank you.

 ### `App Screenshots`